 When you intake information, your brain quickly processes it using data you’ve acquired during your life.
 But when you report information to others, they’re working with a different dataset.
 Their experiences are different from yours.
 Thus the words you use may not register with them.

-Learn & practice the techniques.
+Learn & practice the following techniques.

 You’ll be persuading everyone at the meeting to follow along with your ideas and getting people to like you immediately.

 Everyone who is this charismatic sort has worked on their skills.
 They went ahead and learned the techniques and put them into action.
-Some people may have an easier time than others, but they knew it was necessary for success.
+Some people may have an easier time than others, but they knew it was necessary for their success.

 And the bad news?
 They’re not telling you they did it!
 This is a highly competitive world, now much more than ever and they are trying to set themselves apart.

-Your brilliant ideas conveyed and adored.
+Speak up in meetings so your brilliant ideas are conveyed and adored.